rustyeddy/rustyeddy.com/content/software/_index.md

 The kanban board is a wonderful way to visually display what needs to get done, what is being worked on and what has been accomplished.

+OK.
+This has been a lot of work and we have made great progress _planning_ the project.
+With out Kanban board in place, we need to setup one more thing, our Version Control System (VCS) before we get into the thick of actual development.

 ## The Development Phase

 ### Getting Ready to go - Version Control System (VCS) -

 In preparation to start developing the software the first important task is getting the _Version Control System (VCS)_ ready to go.
 The VCS in our case will be _git_ hosted by _github_.

-It will provide the _single source of truth_ and keep a history of every single change, who made that change and when.
+The VCS will provide the _single source of truth_ and keep a history of every single change, who made that change and when.

 ### Pick a Task and Create a Branch

-Joan takes the first item from the Kanban board and moves it from the _Todo_ column over to the _In Progress_ column, letting everybody know what is currently being worked on.
+Joan takes the first item from the Kanban board and moves it from the _Todo_ column over to the _In Progress_ column, letting everybody know what she is currently working on, I do the same.

-Joan checks out a fresh version of the (empty) software from the VCS system, creates a _feature branch_ and starts by writing up some _tests_ to validate the task she is going to start working on.
+Joan checks out a fresh version of the (empty) software from the VCS system, creates a _feature branch_ and starts writing up some _tests_ to validate the task she is going to start working on before she starts writing code for the actual feature she is going to develop.

-Joan then proceeds to code up a set of _tests_ that will be used to validate the code she develops, knowing full well they all fail at first.

 #### The Developers Loop

-Joan then starts writing code with the goal of passing the tests, she then gets into a loop:
+Joan then starts writing code with the goal of passing the tests, she then gets into what I like to call the _dev-loop_:

 ```
  +-> Edit -> Compile -> Test -> Debug -+